kwabenasapong/openpldoc/manual/source/web_remote.rst

 .. image:: pics/web_remote_search.png

 Clicking on :guilabel:`Songs` will display your media options to search through.
-Click on the media you want to search.
+Click on the media type you want to search.

 .. image:: pics/web_remote_search_choice.png

 Enter the text you want to search for.
-You can click :guilabel:`Search` or press :kbd:`Enter` on your keyboard.
+You can click :guilabel:`Search` or press :kbd:`Enter` on the keyboard.
 If you do not enter any text to search for, you will be presented with your entire list of media for the selected media.

 **Note:** When searching :guilabel:`Bibles` media you must enter the exact name,